art projector guide

 - It's probably only worth investing in an art projector (of any type) if you think it will get a lot of use.
 Projectors cost anywhere between $50 for a basic one up to $650 for a really professional one.
 You do get what you pay for - the cheaper ones will not be able to project as much detail or produce as much clarity as the more expensive models.
 The more expensive projectors will produce an image that is bright, sharp and easy to trace.
 Keep this in mind, as it is important - it can be frustrating not being able to see all the tiny details if you need to.
 I've used a projector of average quality and price (around $125-150), and I enlarged an image to 16" x 20", and still some areas were blurry and needed to be pencilled in later using good old-fashioned hand and eye coordination.
 I suppose that if I had enlarged the image a lot more, to 30" x 40" or so, there would have less tiny detail and then perhaps the projector would have suited my needs better.

 - Opaque projectors require a really dark room for you to be able to see the projection clearly.
 This can be annoying or downright difficult - although if you need to, you'll probably learn to adapt and make the best of it (which is what I did).
-If you can spend a few extra bucks, consider getting an LED projector like the Artograph LED300, which doesn't need a dark room to produce crystal-clear results and has loads of other perks as well.
+If you can afford it, consider getting an LED projector like the Artograph LED800 (see above), which doesn't need a dark room to produce crystal-clear results and has loads of other perks as well.

 There are a range of Opaque Projectors available, ranging from about $90 to $400+.
 Here's a handy Comparison Chart on DickBlick.
 If you're on a budget or are a beginner, I'd recommend the Gagne Projector.
-If you're more serious and looking for a mid-priced opaque projector, you should consider the Artograph Designer Projector, the Artograph Prism, and the Gagne Trace-Master.
-And if you're willing to pay top dollar, try the Gagne Trace-Master Deluxe, which features a high quality 5 element lens, and is recommended for professionals.
+If you're more serious and have the budget, you should consider the Artograph Designer Projector or the Artograph Prism.

 The original Photorealists of the late 1960s and 70s commonly used slide projectors to enlarge their images.
 They would have slides made of their photographs, insert the slide into a slide projector and trace the enlarged image onto their canvas.
 The process is basically the same as using an opaque projector, only you will need to have a slide made of your photo.
 In the US, Slides.com is a convenient and inexpensive way to get slides made from digital files.

 You will also need a slide projector.
-You can acquire either new or used slide projectors from Ebay or Amazon.
+You can acquire either new or used slide projectors from Ebay or Amazon (if you make a purchase I get a small commission that helps support this site).
 The used ones often sell at a deep discount to the original price.
 Although I haven't used a slide projector myself for the purpose of tracing the enlarged image, I imagine that a crisp, clear slide inside a good slide projector should make a really accurate enlargement that would be easier to trace than the projection you would get from of a middle-range opaque projector.

 Important Tip When Using Slide Projectors: